careful with online course images

 Some assets like the hero image on your course cover are critical and you don’t want to be forced to change it or be limited by free license requirements.
 In some cases, you also don’t want to use a commonly available picture for your premium course materials.

-However other images like blog or community post images can easily use Royalty Free images without devaluing your brand.
-These Royalty Free images are no/low cost and provide decent secondary media.
+However other images like blog or community post images can easily use royalty-free images without devaluing your brand.
+These royalty-free images are no/low cost and provide decent secondary media.

 As a course developer, you will have to decide which assets require photos that cost more with higher benefits vs costing less with average benefits.

-And the same goes for your risk tolerance when you consider using questionable public domain content, photos that contain other trademarks, or unsourced photos found on the web.
+The same goes for your risk tolerance when you consider using questionable public domain content, photos that contain other trademarks, or unsourced photos found on the web.

 Keep Sourcing Notes Of All Your Course Images